-But now, I live 500 miles away from my family’s home, and due to numerous circumstances, I can’t always make it back to Ohio for Thanksgiving.
+But now, I live 500 miles away from my family’s home, and I can’t always make it back to Ohio for Thanksgiving.
 But that doesn’t mean I’m going to give up on my favorite holiday foods.
 Nobody’s holiday food is as good as my mom’s.
 So when I cooked my first Thanksgiving at my Brooklyn apartment, I gave her a ring to see what great family secrets made all my favorite sides so good.

-, I learned a dark truth: All her recipes come from the packaging.
+But when I called her to learn what the secret was to her savory stuffing, irresistible green bean casserole and perfect pumpkin pie, I learned a dark truth: All her recipes come right from the packaging.
 The stuffing?
 That’s from the Pepperidge Farm bag.
 The pumpkin pie?
-It’s not Mom’s; it’s Libby’s.
+It’s not Mom’s, it’s Libby’s.
 And her green bean casserole?
 Straight from the Campbell’s cream of mushroom soup can.

-, Dorcas Reilly developed the green bean casserole in the Campbell’s kitchen in 1955.
-She was a home economist working in the Campbell’s kitchen during the baby boomer era, when housewives were looking for quick and easy way to serve dinner to their ever-growing families.
-So when she was tasked to develop a vegetable side dish using common pantry ingredients, she came up with the green bean casserole (then called a green bean bake) after some trial and error.
-It consisted of just six common pantry ingredients: a can of condensed cream of mushroom soup, a can of french-fried onions, canned green beans, milk, soy sauce, and black pepper.
+According to a profile in New Jersey Monthly, a home economist named Dorcas Reilly developed the green bean casserole in the Campbell’s kitchen in 1955.
+She worked in the Campbell’s kitchen during the baby boomer era, when housewives were looking for quick and easy ways to serve dinner to their ever-growing families.
+So when she was tasked with developing a vegetable side dish using common pantry ingredients, she came up with the green bean casserole (then called a green bean bake) after some trial and error.
+It consisted of just six common pantry ingredients: a can of condensed cream of mushroom soup, a can of french-fried onions, canned green beans, milk, soy sauce and black pepper.
 The result is a masterful marriage of economy and flavor.